yacoob/aoc-2018/README.md

 solutions to be more idiomatic.
 Or faster.
 Or both.

+## Puzzle #3
+* Started late, had a break just before end of part a.
+Not sure how sustainable it'll be to do those puzzles in the evenings; I have a late thing tomorrow.
+* Yeah, I've read about structs today.
+Does it show?
+8)
+* Initially, I've been parsing the line with `.split_whitespace()` as `regex` crate is not in `std` (why?).
+It was getting too tedious, so I've used `regex`.
+* Fencepost errors.
+I knew I'll have at least one with a puzzle like this.
+* One day I'll learn proper error handling.
+Until then, there are `asserts` and trust in puzzle's description.
+* write code, dump resulting structure via `Debug` print, grep for one `false` that should be there, submit answer, spend next half an hour playing with a functional chain that will collapse that structure into nice single integer :D
+* Speaking of which, `filter_map` is nice, but that condition inside is bit ugly.
+Having separate `filter` and `map` would require having two lambdas taking `(&id, &tainted)` as argument, so that's also a bit meh.
+Any better way?
+* I need to check where all those structures were created; I think tuples are always on stack, so I was running a chance of overflowing the stack in part A.

 ## Puzzle #2

 * `&` usage from yesterday bit explained: complex types that require